top of page

 StepForward_Brand02.jpg

 With 10+ years and billions of dollars spent to build the SR 99 tunnel, there was a high demand from stakeholders and politicians to show off the completed project.
 This meant many different opinions shaping the brand.
 There were several rounds of logo concepts that didn't satisfy all parties.
 In the end, stripping the creative brief to its essentials (representing the tunnel, viaduct, and future) led to a solution everyone could agree on.
-In the end, the event was a great success with over 100,000 people attending.

 BRAND GUIDELINES